isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 Although the newly formulated question about *learning* the data generation mechanism (as oppposed to finding a polynomial that passes through some points) has not been precisely defined, it is in a sense falsifiable and, therefore, worth considering further.
 So let's pretend we're in a toxic relationship with the Chebyshec polynomials: we tell them one thing but we mean another.
 Initially, we had asked of them to approximate the function $$f$$ on the interval $$I=[-1,1]$$, but now we expect them to behave like the function $$f$$ also **outside** the interval $$I$$.
 This is an instance of "extrapolation" and may seem like an intuitively appealing concept of "learning".
 After all, if you are actually learning the **function**, then you'd behave like the function no matter what, no?.
 But intuitive appeal or not, "the first principle is that you must not fool yourself"[^5].
 The domain of a function is part of the function's definition&mdash;there are no two ways about it&mdash;and we had asked for an approximation on $$[-1,1]$$ specifically.
 A different domain means a different function.[^6]

-This is how the Chebyshev interpolant, built out of $$24$$ nodes, behaves on $$J\triangleq[-1.1,1.1]$$:
+This is how the Chebyshev interpolant, built out of $$24$$ nodes, behaves on $$J\triangleq[-1.1,1.1]$$:[^7]

 ![Chebyshev extrapolation](/assets/snips/runges_phenomenon/cheb_extrapolation.png)

 Nothing to see here, really.
 Again, We fed the Chebyshev machinery a function $$f:I\mapsto\mathbb{R}$$ and the machinery did an excellent job at approximating it.
 But now we are checking the constructed approximation against a different function $$\tilde{f}:J\mapsto\mathbb{R}$$.

-But communicating intent clearly is important in most walks of life.[^7] So, then, let's reframe everything: let's agree now that we want some kind of approximation that, well, approximates adequately the points we use to build the approximation itself, but, also, we want the approximating object to do a decent job when presented with new data never seen before.
-This approach will offer a satisfactory illusion of "learning".
-The way to assess performance on this new task is called "cross-validation".
+But communicating intent clearly is important in most walks of life.[^8] So, then, let's reframe everything: let's agree now that what we really want is *some* kind of approximation that, well, approximates adequately the points we use to build the approximation itself, but, also, we want the approximating object, in this case the interpolant, to do a decent job when presented with **new data never seen before**.
+This approach may offer a satisfactory illusion of "learning the data generation mechanism".
+The way to assess performance on this new task is usually called "cross-validation".

 ## Polynomial regression with cross-validation